Bulli Bai: India app that put Muslim women up for sale is shut

 In both cases, there was no real sale of any kind - the purpose is to degrade and humiliate Muslim women by sharing their personal images.

-Sulli is a derogatory Hindi slang term right-wing Hindu trolls use for Muslim women, and Bulli is also a derogatory term but from the Punjabi language.
+Sulli is a derogatory Hindi slang term right-wing Hindu trolls use for Muslim women, and Bulli is also pejorative but from the Punjabi language.

-"It sent chills down my spine," one of the women whose name was on the list told the BBC's Geeta Pandey at the time.
+Journalist Ismat Ara, whose name and photo appeared on the Bulli Bai app, filed a police complaint over the weekend in Delhi.
+It was against unidentified people and charges included sexual harassment and promoting enmity on grounds of religion.

+Police in Mumbai filed a second case against several Twitter handles and the developers of the app based on a complaint from another woman on the Bulli Bai list.

 Almost six months later, the police haven't made any arrests in the Sulli Deals case.

-Police in Mumbai filed a second case against several Twitter handles and the developers of the app based on a complaint from another woman on the list.

-The list included several journalists, activists, an award-winning Bollywood actor and even the mother of a university student who went missing in 2016.

-Ms Asra told Al Jazeera that the lack of progress in the earlier Sulli Deals investigation didn't inspire much confidence.
+Ms Asra told Al Jazeera that the lack of progress in the investigation didn't inspire much confidence.

 "It is indeed disappointing to see the impunity with which such hate-mongers continue to target Muslims women, without fear of any sanction whatsoever," she wrote in her complaint.

-Information and technology minister Ashwini Vaishnaw said on Saturday that GitHub had blocked the user who uploaded the app, and police were coordinating with cyber agencies for "further action".
+Information and technology minister Ashwini Vaishnaw said on Saturday that GitHub had blocked the user who uploaded the app, and police were co-ordinating with cyber agencies for "further action".

-Priyanka Chaturvedi, a lawmaker from the Shiv Sena party, tweeted in response: "Besides blocking the platform punishing the offenders creating such sites is important".
+Priyanka Chaturvedi, a lawmaker from the Shiv Sena party, tweeted in response: "Besides blocking the platform punishing the offenders creating such sites is important."

 She told ANI news agency that the new app was created because the makers of Sulli Deals hadn't been punished yet.

-The National Commission for Women tweeted that its chairperson has asked the Delhi Police commissioner to inform it "at the earliest" about the action taken in the case.
+The National Commission for Women tweeted that its chairperson had asked the Delhi Police commissioner to inform it "at the earliest" about the action taken in the case.

 Satej Patil, home minister of Maharashtra state, criticised digital platforms such as GitHub for being "rife with misogyny and communal hatred".